 Step-by-step photos for making Green Popcorn & Pretzel Party Mix

 Step 1.
-Assemble the ingredients: pretzels, popcorn (I used green colored popcorn, but plain works fine, too); white chips for melting (vanilla or white chocolate); semi-sweet chocolate chips for melting; honey roasted peanuts, green M&M's (numerous online sources for single color M&Ms; also available at Walmart); coarse sea salt; decorating sprinkles (I used green and white nonpareils and green coarse sugar); canola oil, oil-based candy food coloring (see note below).
+Assemble the ingredients: pretzels, popcorn (I used green colored popcorn, but plain uncolored works fine, too); white chips for melting (vanilla or white chocolate); semi-sweet chocolate chips for melting; honey roasted peanuts, green M&M's (numerous online sources for single color M&Ms; also available at some Walmarts); coarse sea salt; decorating sprinkles (I used green and white nonpareils and green coarse sugar); vegetable, grapeseed or other neutral oil, oil-based candy food coloring (see note below).

 In place of the white chips you can use Green Wilton candy melts that are already colored (available at Walmart and craft stores) .
 You can also omit the food coloring entirely--use plain white melted chips and rely on M&Ms and sprinkles to add color to the mix.